-Another reason for failure has to do with lack of adequate preparation leading to the exam.
+Another reason for failure has to do with a lack of adequate preparation leading to the exam.
 Often Level III candidates are at relatively senior positions in their respective organizations and have significant workload.
-Given a choice between studying for the exam and job-related deliverable, the job wins.
+Given a choice between studying for the exam and job-related deliverables, the job wins.
 If this is your situation then I suggest you start early and plan your study schedule with work and personal commitments in mind.
 Leaving your studies for the last few months might have worked for Levels I and II but this strategy is not likely to work for Level III.
 You should try to finish the course at least 6 weeks before the exam.
 The final six weeks should be spent on practice exams.

 Now for the next question: when to take the exam?
-If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in the next available window, i.e. Feb 2023.
-For the 2023 exam year, apart from some minor changes, there are no major changes from the Level III 2022 curriculum.
-This is good news for those candidates who may need to re-take the Level III exam in 2024 will sit for the exam with a curriculum that has only minor changes.
+If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in the next available window, i.e. February 2024.
+The good news is that candidates who retake the Level III exam in 2024 will sit for the exam with a curriculum that has only minor changes.
 This means that the study materials and knowledge they acquired during their previous attempt will still be relevant and applicable, providing a sense of comfort and familiarity as they prepare for the upcoming exam.

-If you failed badly (your scoreline was considerably below the minimum passing scoreline) and/or don’t have much time to study/practice, then I’d suggest retaking the exam in August 2023 or later.
+If you failed badly (your scoreline was considerably below the minimum passing scoreline) and/or don’t have much time to study/practice, then I’d suggest retaking the exam later in 2024.

 While I’ve suggested a few reasons, the onus is on you to diagnose what happened.
 Do some soul-searching to gauge your motivation level.
 If the motivation is there and you feel that you’ll be able to give studies sufficient time despite job-related and personal commitments then sign up for the exam, make a plan, and start your prep.